simon-ritchie/apysc/docs/_sources/display_on_jupyter.md.txt

 ## Basic usage

-You can use the `display_on_jupyter` interface instead of the `save_overall_html` function.
+You can use the `display_on_jupyter` interface to display an output HTML instead of the `save_overall_html` function.

-The `html_file_name` argument is required to be unique if you need to output multiple HTML, otherwise the HTML file will be overwritten:
+The `html_file_name` argument is required to be unique if you need to output multiple HTML otherwise the HTML file will be overwritten:

 ```py
 from apysc import Stage, Sprite, display_on_jupyter